 Players and spectators are requested to take safe shelter or go to their vehicle.

 On a game day, the referee has the right to call the game (please refer to rules of competition as to the status of the game points).
-The park manager or delegated personnel also reserve the right to close the field at any given time.
+The facility manager or facility designated personnel also reserve the right to close the field at any given time.
 In the event the referee is not seeing the lightning, please speak with them and insist that the field is cleared immediately.

 Resuming Activity: Activity maybe resumed 30 minutes after the last lightning strike is seen.
 If staff wish to send players home earlier, then they may do so.
 Please keep in mind that when playing official games, the referee will need to make the final decision on how the game is recorded by way of league/competition rules.

 Who makes the decisions on site?Decisions will be made by the senior most person on site.
-This will be the Referee, TSC Hurricane DOC, Coach or other Director.
-A Tulsa or Broken Arrow parks employee also has the authority to close the facility at any time.
-In the event none of the above are on site, staff are expected to follow this policy and err on the side of caution or call the Executive Director or DOC for advice.
+This will be the Facility Designee, Referee, Tulsa SC Director/Coach.
+In the event none of the above are on site, families are expected to follow this policy and err on the side of caution at all times.